TimurOner/cityscapes_instance_segmentation_maskedrcnn/README.md

 In the table below the test set metrics after each training stage is displayed along with 2 examples of recent instance segmentation models.
 Since the motive of this project was more educational and exploratory and we used a much older implementation this gap is expected.
 ![Alt text](images/performance_table.png)

+To compare performance of Masked R-CNN with newer implentations we also test set performance of Deep Watershed Transform and 2 newer implementations - PolyTransform + SegFix + BPR and UPSnet.
+The benchmark scores were taken from 'cityscapes-dataset.com/benchmarks/'.
+Mask R-CNN outperforms earlier methods like Deep Watershed Transform partly due to its two-stage design, which separates region proposal from mask refinement, combined with end-to-end training and multi-task learning.

 ## Future Projects 🚀